davidjb/davidjb.github.com/content/2020-05-30-aaf-und-security-disclosure.rst

 the same person, causing permission assigned to one user to effectively apply to **all** members of the ND community, breaking authentication and risking information exposure to sensitive resources.
-The level of impact on a given system depends on what permissions a given ND user had and how a systme operates – impact could range from disclosure of one account's details through to complete loss of control and data.
+The level of impact on a given system depends on what permissions a given ND user had and how a system operates – impact could range from disclosure of one account's details through to complete loss of control and data.

-This disclosure is being made in the public interet because at the time of writing (30 May 2020) no-one else has done so.
+This disclosure is being made in the public interest because at the time of writing (30 May 2020) no-one else has done so.

 Introduction